jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 `00-documentation.backup/24-intersection_proktaxapassingthresholdstaxalist_20190211.tsv`

+We found that parameters of 50% of a population individuals, and 66% of host populations requiring a taxon to be present accounted for robustness against preservation and biological variability, while having enough individuals/populations to for corroboration that a taxaon could be considered 'core'.

+Figure R25 shows the results of increasing the minimum support filter at genus and species level for both databases.

 ![Minimum support value optimisation for core microbiome calculation](05-images/Figure_R25_SFA_CoreMicrobiome_Alluvial_Minsupport/99-coremicrobiome_presenceabsence_alluival_minsupportcomparison_20200226.png)

 **Figure R25 | Alluvial diagram showing effects of increasing the minimum abundance threshold to the MALT OTU table-based core microbiome calculations.
 Increasing from 0.04% to 0.07% shows minimal changes in combination assignment.** Comparisons are between the nt (top) and RefSeq (bottom) databases, and at genus (left) and species (right) taxonomic levels.
 Stacked bars represent the number of taxa to each combination, and alluviums represent the assignment of a given taxon between each minimum support threshold.
 Plots created using the ggalluvial R package 273, with input data as MALT aligned and MEGAN exported OTU tables excluding putative laboratory contaminants, badly preserved samples, and taxa with minimum support values < 0.07% (genus level) and < 0.04% (species level).

+Setting a 0.07% minimum support value at genus level and 0.04% for species was sufficient to remove all well-known environmental or contaminant taxa while retaining well-known oral taxa.
+Furthermore, these parameters generally removed remaining laboratory contaminants being considered core to a 'controls + host genus' combination.

 The raw data for the min. support permutation comparison can be seen under `06-additional_data_files` in Data R23.

+#### R10.1.3 Single Population Testing

-We additionally also checked the effect of removing the single individual population in Gorillas with the script version of the core microbiome notebook, and permutating whether any populations with a single individual were dropped or not.
+We additionally also checked the effect of removing the single individual population in Gorillas with the script version of the core microbiome notebook, (`02-scripts.backup/018-CoreMicrobiome_ParameterTesting_20190902.R`) and permutating whether any populations with a single individual were dropped or not.